What is a smart city?

 – An incentive for people to walk or use environmentally friendly transport, where people collect points which they can exchange for a free sauna visit

-Switzerland’s capital city Zurich focuses on three main areas in its smart strategy: Future forms of integrated public mobility, digital city, and smart participation.
+Switzerland’s city Zurich focuses on three main areas in its smart strategy: Future forms of integrated public mobility, digital city, and smart participation.
 Thereby, many smart projects are carried out, such as:

 – Pikmi – an on-demand taxi service that uses car-pooling to transport more than one passenger at a time that wants to travel in the same direction

 – LoRaWan – a Long Range Wide Area Network that lays the ground for IoT sensors in public spaces that can help to measure pollution, water values, and free parking lots

 – HoloPlanning – With augmented reality glasses such as the “HoloLens,” future buildings, underground pipelines, and much more are made visible on-site as semi-transparent 3D holograms

 Smart Street Pilot – which utilises data in a real-world situation to improve operational effectiveness, efficiency, safety, and resilience across all transportation modes and services

 – Auckland Hospital Digital Twin – allows for troubleshooting quickly and tracking asset management, helping to reduce cost

 – Scan & Go – a Covid 19 response to make shopping safer.
 New technologies were used to create this app that allows shoppers to scan, bag, and pay for groceries all from their smartphones, reducing contact between people

 The European Commission awarded Oslo with the title European Green capital in 2019.
 The cities efforts to become more intelligent and more efficient can be seen in multiple initiatives, for example, with: